 A major way it does this is by issuing bills, notes and bonds, which are bought by investors, including the public, the Federal Reserve and foreign governments.

-In addition to this public debt, the national debt also includes intra-governmental debt, which is money borrowed from trust funds used to pay for government programs like Social Security and Medicare.
+In addition to this public debt, the national debt also includes intra-governmental debt, also known as intragovernmental holdings, which is money borrowed from trust funds used to pay for government programs like Social Security and Medicare.

 If the federal government spends more than it receives as tax revenue in a given fiscal year, it adds to the national debt.
 If revenues are greater than spending, the government can use the surplus to pay down some of the existing national debt.
 The two ways to reduce debt are to increase taxes or reduce spending, both of which can slow economic growth.